Malwine/learn-to-code/tutorial_en.md

 Add the code above.
 The code you see in the first 3 lines is called "method".

 The code below starting with `get '/' do` is always executed when we reload our app in the browser.
 Instead of "Awesome Orange" we want to "call" our method `choose_random_name` and it will give us a random name every time we reload the browser.

+**Restarting the program**
+Sometimes if changes are made to the backend file we have to restart the program.
+You need to head into your console and stop the running program with pressing the keys Ctrl-C and the you need to start the programm again with

+    ruby name_generator.rb

 Great!
 We get a random name on reload!
 PARTY! :tada: